 In addition to meeting the General Admissions Requirements, applicants to the following programs must also meet the following selective criteria.

 Cardiovascular Sonography

-The Cardiovascular Sonography program requires a criminal background check for admission.
+The Cardiovascular Sonography program requires a program director interview and a criminal background check for admission.
 See the "Criminal Background Check" section in this catalog for details.

 Dental Hygiene